PapaPamplemousse/PapaPamplemousse/README.md

 - 😍 I especially like the hawaian shirts, the Linux environment and the free software world

-📜 Despite the fact that that most of my public projects are in python, my favorite programming languages are C, C++ and a litlle bit of typescript
+📜 Despite the fact that that most of my public projects are in python, my favorite programming languages are C, C++